 The bottom line is that it all depends on the Judge.
 Depending on your local Court rules, in order to deviate child support from the actual worksheet calculation, the parties or one of your attorneys will have include specific language to justify the deviation.
 There are many factors that go into...Read more »

 If you are considered indigent by the Public Defender's office in the county where the alleged incident took place, they will assign you a Public Defender for your case.
 Otherwise, I would advise you contact the local county where the incident took place to inquire about their lawyer referral...Read more »

 Yes, you can file for divorce in Ohio as long as you meet the residency requirements of being domiciled in Ohio for the minimum period of time.
 Certified copies of the marriage license and other documents may be requested by the Court depending on the Court's local rules.
 Good luck to you!

 If you accumulate 12 points or more in a period of 2 years, your driving privileges will generally be suspended for 6 months.
 After that period, you'll need to take a remedial driving course.
-After you complete the course and satisfy the requirements of your OH driver's license suspension, you'll...Read more »
+After you complete the course and satisfy the requirements of your OH driver's license...Read more »

 We have had my neice since she has been 4 months old CSPS terminated the order and gave us full custody on 3/21/13 through juvenile court we would like to adopt no visitations from parents in 3 years no court order for visitations she will be 5 in September what do we need to do